DCHHV/dchhv.github.io/CFP.md

 ---

 ## Talks/Demos/Hands-on Workshops
-### Call for papers for DEF CON 28 opening soon!
+### Call for papers for DEF CON 28 now open!!
-We want to give you a platform to talk on!
+We want to give you a platform to teach others!
 Have a cool hack you want to show off?
 Want to teach something awesome?
-Feel like blabbering on in front of a crowd?
+Want to demonstrate your own repurposing?
 Let us know!

 This year more than others we are seeking anything and everything related to making your own use that is hands-on.
 Do you have a training or workshop that includes a hands-on component?
 Perhaps there is a specific meetup of a special (hardware) interest group you would like to lead?
 Topics that we are always interested in include:
 * Exploits/attacks on embedded systems